-Statistical analyses relative to developmental dynamics were conducted with AMAPmod (op. cit), now integrated in the OpenAlea platform, re-engineered and named ‘VPlants’ , and the R programming language .
-We relied on sample autocorrelation coefficients to point out a potential periodicity on the stand level (i.e. soil x site) for growth, branching, and flowering process.
-Thereafter, such stand periodicity would help to improve retrospective analysis of tree development with a temporal scale.
-The use of sample autocorrelation coefficients for all trees together allows measurement of the correlation between observations of sequences of quantitative variables separated by different distances.
-The autocorrelation function measures the correlation between Xt and Xt+k as a function of the internode lag k.
-The sample autocorrelation function is an even function of the internode lag and hence needs to be plotted for k = 0, 1, 2, …, n.
-We applied auto-correlation analysis to residual sequences obtained from internode length sequences after removing the ontogenetic trend, to binary branching, and flowering sequences (Y. Guédon, Barthélémy, Caraglio, & Costes, 2001; Y. Guédon, Heuret, & Costes, 2003).

-To analyse fluctuations of internode length, we used classical methods of time series analysis relying on a decomposition principles.
-The different sources of variation, such as long-term changes in mean level and local fluctuations, are identified by the application of various types of filters that were initially analysed for individual trees .
-Firstly, we calculated a moving average to extract the trend of internode length sequences in a similar way as .
+Statistical analyses relative to developmental trajectories were conducted with AMAPmod (op. cit), now integrated in the OpenAlea platform, re-engineered and named ‘VPlants’ (Pradal et al. 2013), and the R programming language (R Core Team 2018).
+We relied on autocorrelation coefficients on internodes (length, branch presence, inflorescence presence) to confirm an annual periodicity on the stand level (i.e. soil x site) for growth, branching, and flowering processes.
+Methods and results regarding the analysis of autocorrelation coefficients are presented in Appendix S4.
+To analyse fluctuations of internode length, we used a method of time series analysis relying on a decomposition principle of signals, described as follows.
+The different sources of variation, such as long-term changes at low-level frequency vs short-term changes at high-level frequency fluctuations, are identified and filtered (Guédon et al. 2007).
+Firstly, we calculated a moving average to extract the trend of internode length sequences in a similar way as (Zalamea et al. 2008).
 Having extracted the trend, we looked at local fluctuations by examining the residuals.
-Residuals were generated by dividing for each internode, its length by its moving average.
-Such standardisation allowed us to give the same status to fluctuations of both small and large amplitudes, which is pertinent in old trees that have very short internodes at the apex of axes compared to the first nodes at the trunk base (Appendix S3 for details).
-Analysis of generated internode residuals allows the identification of the limits of the long dry season in September/October for successive years, since shorter internodes are elongated during this period as demonstrated in (Davis, 1970), for C. obtusifolia Bertol. and C. peltata L., and (Zalamea et al., 2013), for C. sciadophylla Mart..
-Year delineation for each individual allows estimation of a mean phyllochron for each year according to the node rank (Appendix S3).
-Knowing the phyllochron allows conversion of the rank node to a temporal scale.
-Finally, a higher organizational level can be interpolated at the year scale considering the length or the number of nodes elongated between two successive dry seasons (Table 1).
-Although the growth is continuous (Zalamea et al., 2013), we use the term “annual shoot” (AS; Table 1) in the text to refer to the growth between two successive dry seasons.
+Residuals were generated by dividing for each internode, its length by its moving average (Appendix S2 for details The analysis of residuals allowed the identification of the limits of the long dry season in September/October for successive years, since shorter internodes are elongated during this period as shown for C. obtusifolia Bertol.
+(Davis, 1970), C. peltata L., and C. sciadophylla Mart (Zalamea et al. 2013).
+Delimitation of annual growth for each individual allowed the estimation of a mean phyllochron for each year according to the node rank (Appendix S2).
+Knowing the phyllochron allowed the conversion of the rank node to a temporal scale, namely the age.
+Finally, by considering the length or the number of nodes elongated between two successive dry seasons, we estimated the annual shoot length (Table 1).
+Growth strategies are studied as (i) variations of phyllochron, internode length, and annual shoot length over time, and (ii) contribution of the number of internode vs internode length in the annual shoot length variation.
+Significant differences in architectural traits (i.e. internode length, phyllochron, AS length, number of internodes per annual shoot) between FS and WS were identified based on a confidence interval at 95% around the mean trajectory of the considered architectural trait.
+A mean trajectory was calculated and plotted for each soil type within each site.